 This service is provided by a 3rd party vendor TechFriends.
 They provide a video visitation system allows inmates to converse with friends and family through video.
 This allows anyone with internet access to schedule a time to video visit someone being held in the facility.
 With this system in place, the inmates can converse with their children, friends and family living anywhere in the United States.
 Young children can talk to parents and siblings when they would not otherwise be able to.
 For more information about Video Visitation please visit their website at JailATM.com.

 The on-site, non-contact visitation is conducted at the Tulsa County Jail.
-This service is only available to parents, grandparents, spouses, and children )16 or older with a legal guardian) of an inmate.
+This service is only available to parents, grandparents, spouses, siblings, fiancé and children (16 or older with a legal guardian) of an inmate.
 To apply to visit in person select the link below and fill out and submit the application.
 Please review the rules for visitation as well before scheduling your visit.

 On-Site Visitation days are:

 For General Information call (918)596-8900